pawamoy/cookiecutter-awesome/README.md

 The [awesome-repository][awesome-repository] was made with this cookiecutter.

-It lists resources to guide contribution to the awesome project and open source in general.
+It lists services, tools and standards about open source repository management.

 ## Development